Why Your Brain Replays Conversations at Night (And How to Stop It)

 Self-criticism can be reduced by viewing overthinking as a defensive behaviour rather than a flaw.
 The mind is attempting to keep things within its grasp or any predictability, even though the strategy is draining.

 Not all thoughts need a resolution.
-The rumination can be broken over time through the practice of tolerating ambiguity—when questions are left unsolved.
+The rumination can be broken over time through the practice of tolerating ambiguity, when questions are left unanswered.

 Attention can be redirected to the neutral physical sensations.